raiden-network/raiden/CONTRIBUTING.md

 - `<name>s`, e.g. `channels` for a list `Channel` object instances.

+- to initialize an empty list use `list()` instead of `[]`.
+Note this is only for style consistency's sake and may change in the future as there [may be](https://stackoverflow.com/questions/5790860/and-vs-list-and-dict-which-is-better) a tiny change in performance.

 Mappings/dicts:

 If it is a simple one to one mapping